dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ### Pessimistic concurrency (locking)

 One way to prevent concurrency conflicts is to use database locks.
 This is called pessimistic concurrency.
-For example, before the app reads a database row that it intends to update, it requests a lock.
+Before the app reads a database row that it intends to update, it requests a lock.
 Once a row is locked for update access, no other users are allowed to lock the row until the first lock is released.

 Managing locks has disadvantages.
-It can be complex to program.
-It requires significant database management resources, and it can cause performance problems as the number of users of an application increases.
-For these reasons, not all database management systems support pessimistic concurrency.
-Entity Framework Core provides no built-in support for it, and this tutorial doesn't show you how to implement it.
+It can be complex to program and can cause performance problems as the number of users increases.
+Entity Framework Core provides no built-in support for it, and this tutorial doesn't show how to implement it.

 ### Optimistic concurrency